rosalindfranklininstitute/cuda-slic/README.md

 meaning that your host must meet the compiling and linking requirements of cupy.

-If you are on linux check if gpu-slic is available on conda-forge to get precompiled binaries of Cupy.
-Cupy binaries for Windows are not available on conda-forge.
+Check if gpu-slic is available on conda-forge to get precompiled binaries of Cupy.

 See also [cupy docs](https://docs.cupy.dev/en/stable/install.html) for installation instructions.